3 Configure the SAP Concur Connector

 In this identity rule:

-• Email is the field on the OIG User form.
+• User Login is the field on the OIG User form

 Predefined Situations and Responses

-The Concur connector provides a default set of situations and responses when you create a Target application.
+The SAP Concur connector provides a default set of situations and responses when you create a target application.
 These situations and responses specify the action that Oracle Identity Governance must take based on the result of a reconciliation event.

-The following table lists the default situations and responses for the Concur connector.
+The following table lists the default situations and responses for a SAP Concur Target application.
 If required, you can edit these default situations and responses or add new ones.
-For more information about adding or editing situations and responses, see Creating a Target Application in Oracle Fusion Middleware Performing Self Service Tasks with Oracle Identity Governance.
+For more information about adding or editing situations and responses, see Updating Situations and Responses in Oracle Fusion Middleware Performing Self Service Tasks with Oracle Identity Governance.

-Table 3-5 Predefined Situations and Responses for a Concur Target Application
+Table 3-7 Predefined Situations and Responses for a SAP Concur Target Application

 Situation Response